Why You Can't Ignore Your CSA Score & FMCSA Safety Data

 Where companies land on these lists is based on their safety data, but no matter where they rank, they're flagged to be selected first for DOT safety audits.

-Your Priority?
-Don't Be a Priority for FMCSA Safety Audits.
+What's Your Priority?
+Don't Be a Priority on FMCSA Safety Audit Lists.

 Much as the name suggests, FMCSA priority lists identify companies that pose varying levels of safety risk based on past audit results, overall performance, and safety ratings calculated by the agency’s Compliance, Safety, Accountability (CSA) scoring program.